banaiek/ASR/README.md

 %The main script finds frequencies to decompose Wideband data and finds zero crossing. %Using function BP_filter, ASR_Decomp_Func, & ASR_Reconst_Func to respectively filter WB data for decomposition, decomposing spikes and find average of their first derivative, & removing the average we found in ASR_Decomp_Func from each single spikes in ASR_Reconst_Func.

-Edit: Nov.
-2019 #Primary spike trough alignment is added in case that “in.Spike_cell” (which is the indices of spikes aligned into their trough) contains spikes miss-aligned to their trough.

-Edit: Aug.
-2021: Removing the constraint on the margin needed for removal.
-Still a sanity check for not having a spike indice on the first or the last few (e.g. 5) data points (which in practice and in a fine dataset should not) of a wideband data timeseries prevents any potentional problem.
-This Edit was very extensive and resulted in improvment and ease of using the method